Great protein,I like to mix it with juice to give it some flavour

-Ability to stimulate protein synthesis: WPI > WPC
+Ability to stimulate the protein synthesis: WPI > WPC

-Once the whey is extracted after the production of the cheese it is subjected to various processes until it finally arrives in the powder form that we see on the shelves of sports nutrition stores.
+Once the whey is extracted from the production of the cheese it is subjected to various processes until its powder form reaches the shelves of sports nutrition stores.

-Firstly, any trace of cheese and the pasteurisation processes must be removed, after which the fat is removed by centrifugal separation.
-The resulting product is then available to be used in products such as WPC (whey protein concentrate or milk whey protein concentrate), or other similar products in accordance with the needs of the final consumers.
-A vital part of the process will of course be the extraction of the protein isolate itself (WPI).
+Firstly, any trace of cheese and the pasteurisation processes must be removed, after which the fat is removed through a centrifugal separation.
+The resulting product is then available to be used in products such as WPC (Whey Protein Concentrate), or other similar products according to the needs of the consumers.
+The product will be treated with other methods in order to obtain a Protein Isolate (WPI).

-The following methods can be used for the extraction of WPI:
+The following methods can be used to produce WPI:

 CFM or cross-flow microfiltration

-The main difference between filtering versus ionic exchange processes lies in the final composition of the protein, where in the first case some fractions are not retrieved, resulting in the loss of around one fifth of these important components.
+The main difference between a Filtration process Vs an Ion Exchange lies on the final composition of the protein.
+In the first case some fractions are not retrieved, resulting in the loss of around one fifth of these important components.

-In the first method, there is a separation of protein through electrical charge and the use of two chemical agents: hydrochloric acid and sodium hydroxide.
+The first method involves a protein separation through an electrical charge and the use of two chemical agents: hydrochloric acid and sodium hydroxide.
 The pH of the pre-treated whey is adjusted to around 3-3.5 and put into a tank of resin where some of the proteins are absorbed.
-After removing the partially deproteinised whey from the tank, the desired protein content has its pH level returned to normal using sodium hydroxide.
-The pH of the resulting protein solution is adjusted as desired, concentrated (by ultrafiltration, reverse osmosis and/or vacuum evaporation) and dried through pulverisation.
-Obviously, the use of chemicals will degrade sensitive fractions, glycomacropeptides, inmunoglobinas and alpha-lactalbumin in particular, and some amino acids are also denatured.
-This loss of active fractions is compensated for by obtaining a higher concentration of beta-lactoglobulin, which tends to be somewhat allergenic.
-It is not the best method overall.
+After removing the partially deproteinised whey from the tank, the desired protein content has its pH restored to a normal level by using sodium hydroxide.
+The pH of the resulting protein solution is adjusted as desired, it is concentrated (by ultrafiltration, reverse osmosis and/or vacuum evaporation) and dried through pulverisation.
+Obviously, the use of chemicals will degrade sensitive fractions, glycomacropeptides, inmunoglobins, and alpha-lactalbumin in particular, and some amino acids are also denatured.
+This loss of active fractions is compensated by the obtention of a higher concentration of beta-lactoglobulin, which tends to be the most allergenic.
+It is not the best method.

-In the second case, the difference between "Micro and Ultra" has to do with the pore size of the membrane used for filtration.
+In the second case, the difference between "Micro and Ultra" has to do with the size of the membrane's pores used for the filtration.
 Microfiltration uses high-tech ceramic membranes to filter the whey.
 Chemical agents are not used, so most of the biological fractions are left intact.
 Ultrafiltration is a similar method to microfiltration, but uses smaller pores with increased pressure.
 Through the use of membrane filters, the unwanted components (fat, lactose) are filtered out, based on the size of the particles and molecular structure.
-This process is much more beneficial than the former:
+This process is much more beneficial than the previous one: